t-troebst/perfanno.nvim/README.md

     annotate_after_load = true,
     -- Automatically annoate newly opened buffers if information is available annotate_on_open = true,
+    -- Use telescope for hottest line selections if possible use_telescope = pcall(require, "telescope"),

     -- Node type patterns used to find the function that surrounds the cursor ts_function_patterns = {